-Fig 1.
-Outlier Detection accuracy
+Fig 2.
+Comparison of Outlier Detection accuracy

-i) CPU Times
+B. CPU Times

 First, we study the performance of the methods for varying values of W in the range [10K; 1000K].
 Depicts the results.
-For Slide = 1, the memory requirements for Abstract- C are very high.
-More specifically, Abstract-C stores $W\phi(W_i1)$ 2 counters, which corresponds to 74GB for W = 200K and 465GB for W = 500, assuming integers need 4 bytes.
-Because of that, in Figure 1, Slide = 1 only for STROM, LOF, SVDD and MCOD, while we choose Slide = 0:001W for Abstract- C. Despite that favorable configuration, Abstract-C performs significantly worse than our algorithms in terms of running time.
+For Slide = 1, the memory requirements for Abstract-C C are very high.
+More specifically, Abstract-C Stores $W\phi(W_i1)$ 2 counters, which corresponds to 74GB for W = 200K and 465GB for W = 500, assuming integers need 4 bytes.
+Because of that, in Figure 3, Slide = 1 only for STROM, LOF, HDoutlier and MCOD, while we choose Slide = 0:001W for Abstract-C. Despite that favourable configuration, Abstract-C performs significantly worse than our algorithms in terms of running time.